italiangrid/storm/src/main/java/it/grid/storm/tape/recalltable/resources/README.md

 	0

-## Get recall tasks that are ready for being taken over, and set their status to in progress
+## Get recall tasks that are ready for being taken over

 This method can be used to get the recall tasks that are ready for being taken over.
 The status of the tasks returned is set to in progress.
 The method needs to be passed the maximum number of result that are to be returned.
 This have to be passed in the body of the request, as in